DuncanMC/CIFilterTest/how_cifiltertest_works.md

 -------
 CIFilterTest has a set of 3 classes that keep track of information about the list of available filters: `FiltersList`, `FilterCategoryInfo`, and `FilterRecord`.

 All 3 classes implement a `-description` method that returns a string describing the contents of the object.
-Calling `[FiltersList sharedFiltersList] description' returns a formatted log of information about all available filters, grouped by category.
+Calling `[FiltersList sharedFiltersList] description` returns a formatted log of information about all available filters, grouped by category.
+Click [**here to see a discussion on using the `-description` method to create debugger-friendly classes**](Creating debugger-friendly classes.md).

 ###FiltersList